 Of course, we’ve all heard of a rotator cuff tear.
 The muscle that is usually injured is the supraspinatus, but other muscles may be involved.
 Rotator cuff tears may be partial (some of the muscle fibers are torn) or full thickness tears (the muscle is torn completely through).
 The size of the tear can range from small (<1cm) to massive (>5 cm).

 Another injury is rotator cuff tendinitis/tendinosis.
 This is usually due to repeated overuse.
 This may be due to something a person does frequently, or it may occur after a person is doing a new task doing more activity than they have done in a long time.
 For example, this can happen after someone had to rake the yard in the spring, after a winter of limited use of the shoulders.
-Another common way for this to occur is when someone begins a new exercise program, especially if they have not been doing many exercises previously.
+Another common way for this to occur is when someone begins a new exercise program.
+This is especially if they have not been doing many exercises previously.

 Treatment of the Rotator Cuff